 Attach the four self-adhesive feet on the bottom of the device.
 Place your device on a solid, level base.

 Wall-/ Ceilingmounting

-To attach the devices bintec W1003n, bintec W2003n, bintec W2003n-ext or bintec W2004n to the wall or ceiling, use the appropriate support is included (part number 5500001278).
+To attach the devices bintec WI1003n to the wall or ceiling, use the appropriate support is included (part number 5500001278).